This page provides a comprehensive and impartial guide to climbing Kilimanjaro via the Lemosho Route.

 The eight-day version of the Lemosho Route is highly-recommended by tour operators as it gives trekkers the best chances of reaching the summit.

-When is the best time to trek Lemosho Route?
+When is the best time to trek the Lemosho Route?

-September is the best time to climb Kilimanjaro, as the weather is best.
+June through to September is the best time to climb Kilimanjaro via the Lemosho route.
 That said, since it is close to the equator it is possible to climb the mountain at any time of the year.
-April and May are the rainy season so most hikers avoid these months.
+April and May are the rainy season, so most hikers avoid these months.

 How much does the Lemosho trek cost?